yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- Alias expiration
 		- We have noticed that dozens of graders' Alias will expire next month.
 		- As far as I know, the FTE manager will receive an extension request a month before
-	- Chinese new year holiday
+	- The first week of February is the Chinese New Year holiday -
--